 - In the New World of Darkness sourcebook Immortals, the secret to the immortality of the Patchwork People (besides harvested organs) is a clockwork heart, which is implied to be powered by a Spark of Life stolen from a Promethean.
 In addition to allowing the use of hideous and immoral medical procedures to stave off age, improve strength and dexterity, and make the immortal better looking, the clockwork heart also ensures that they never need to sleep and can never be rendered unconscious by fatigue or injury.

-- In Jacques Offenbach's The Tales of Hoffmann (adapted from E. T. A. Hoffmann's "The Sandman"), the eponymous hero falls in love with a clockwork woman, Olympia, who repeatedly runs down and has to be rewound by her builder.
+- In Jacques Offenbach's The Tales of Hoffmann (adapted from E. T. A. Hoffmann's "The Sandman (1816)"), the eponymous hero falls in love with a clockwork woman, Olympia, who repeatedly runs down and has to be rewound by her builder.
 He doesn't realize what she is until a man shows up and smashes her to bits.
 Leo Delibes' ballet Coppelia is based on the same story.

 - Ōkami: Lechku and Nechku, the two clockwork owl demons.

-- Clockwerk from Sly Cooper series, the main antagonist in the first two games, who is Exactly What It Says on the Tin.
+- Sly Cooper series: Clockwerk, the main antagonist in the first two games, who is Exactly What It Says on the Tin.

 - Syberia: Pretty much everything that moves (and isn't of biological origin) is a clockwork piece.

 - Faradeus, the mechanical bird boss, in Teslagrad.
 Made somewhat more unsettling by the fact that its outer skin has rotted away, leaving only a bronze skeleton.

 - The enemies in The Watchmaker (2018).
 Justified by the game being set in a giant clock tower.